YashTotale/boilerplate-react-with-redux/README.md

 - Click on ["Use this template"](https://github.com/YashTotale/boilerplate-react-with-redux/generate)
 - Create a new repository
-- Clone the repository you created with this template
+- Clone the repository you created to your local machine
 - Run `npm install`

 ## What's included